VivaLaPanda/uta-stream/README.md

 * Install IPFS (https://ipfs.io/) and start daemon
 * Install ffmpeg in your PATH
 * `go get github.com/VivaLaPanda/uta-stream`
-    - During development you may need to `go get` extra stuff because there isn't a `main.go` yet

 ## Contributing
 The progress is now in a state where contributions would be welcome.
 Pull requests